lizmat/articles/5to6-exceptions.md

 `eval`, or some version of `try` when using a CPAN module).
 In Perl 6 you can do the same with `try`, as we've seen earlier here.

-In Perl 6 there is also another option:
+But Perl 6 also has another option:
 [Failure](https://docs.perl6.org/type/Failure).
 The `Failure` class is a special class for wrapping an [Exception](https://docs.perl6.org/type/Exception).
 Whenever a `Failure`